- The natural rights to punish

 Locke did not think it was possible for anyone to voluntarily enslave themselves or voluntarily give anyone the right to kill them.
 Those rights are inalienable, meaning they cannot be voluntarily surrendered or alienated.

 At the same time, Locke did think it was possible to forfeit rights by committing crimes: see the sentences marked (4) in the passage quoted.
 Others are permitted to kill or enslave those who have forfeited their rights.
+Something like that has to be an assumption of any system of punishment, since punishment involves doing something to a person that is not normally permitted.

 I do not think that he actually means to say that the consequences of forfeiting your rights are always so extreme.
 He thinks that punishments have to be proportionate to the crime, so it can’t be that anything goes.